scorsi/Breeze/README.md

 Kick is an experimental language absolutly not verbose and also absolutly not self-explained.

+## What does Kick look like ?

-I will compare Kick with C. You will see that Kick is all the time lightweight and faster to write than C.
+I will compare Kick with C for better explaination.
+You will see that Kick is often lightweight and faster to write than C.

 ### Variable declaration

+We declare variable with the `!` character.

+The first is the name of the variable and the second is the type.

 ```
 !(x:int){0}
 # OR